-If you’re in the market for your first home, you’re probably trying to figure out how to calculate what the property tax is going to cost you.
+If you’re in the market for your first home, you’re probably trying to find your property tax rate and calculate what the property tax is going to cost you.
 Chances are you’ve considered how property taxes are going to impact the amount of home you can (or can’t) afford.

 Property taxes are taxes that are assessed on real estate and are typically based upon the value of the property (land included) that you own.
 They’re assessed by the governing authority of the jurisdiction where the home is located and can vary greatly depending upon the state, county, and school district lines you live within.
 They typically go towards the creation of roads, school or park maintenance, trash collection, and other similar needs.